MinnPost/minnpost-wordpress/wp-content/plugins/wp-category-permalink/readme.txt

 = 3.0.2 =
 - Fix: Issue with multisite (with the includes).
-- Add: Pro version with support for custom post type! :) Now, special price for the 'Forever' version.
-Please check http://apps.meow.fr/wp-category-permalink/.
-If any issue at all (or feature request), contact me.
 - Add: Permalink shown below the title of the posts list (can be disabled in the option).
 Heart means a category has been picked, otherwise a little red warning is shown.
 - Update: A lot of coding & UI improvements.